 Rock cut displaying sheared rock with gold bearing pyrite

 Pyrite-gold enriched volcanic units and veins extend over 550m on surface and previous drilling extended the mineralization to 915 meters of strike length and to a depth of 366 to 475m.

-An historical non-compliant resource at the Property contained a total of 150,000 tons of ore at an average grade at 6.8 grams/ton gold using a cutoff grade of 1.42 g/t.
-First Energy plans to advance the project utilizing modern geophysics and deeper drilling.
-The companies believe that the mineralized envelope extends further from the previous limited drilling and seeks to better define areas of higher-grade gold as previous work reported values of up to 259 grams/ton Au.
+An historical resource at the Property contained a total of 150,000 tons of mineralized rock at an average grade at 6.8 grams/ton gold using a cutoff grade of 1.42 g/t.
+First Energy plans to advance the project utilizing trenching, drilling and geophysical surveys.
+The Company believe that the mineralized envelope extends further from the previous limited drilling and seeks to better define areas of higher-grade gold as previous work reported values of up to 259 grams/ton Au.

 Local quartz-calcite veins through sheared volcanics